pedrogglima/chute-do-brasileirao/README.md

      Referrer-Policy: strict-origin-when-cross-origin
      Authorization: Bearer: eyJhbGciOiJIUzI1NiJ9...Uo2HAV7eY

-##### For getting the current rankings
+#### 5.2.2.
+Requesting current rankings

 You can make a GET request to https://localhost:3000/api/v1/tabelas passing the Authorization Bearer Token to the Header.
-You can use a http library (e.g curls) or the Postman desktop client.
+You can use a http library (e.g curl) or the Postman desktop client to make the http request.

 As a result you should see the following json.